Giraldo0/Giraldo0/README.md

 - 👀 I’m interested in ...
 BSQ project and DAO
 - 🌱 I’m currently learning ...
 C++
 - 💞️ I’m looking to collaborate on ...
 BSQ project
-- 📫 How to reach me ... email: giraldomarino@mail.com
+- 📫 How to reach me ... at giraldomarino@mail.com

 <!---
 Giraldo0/Giraldo0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.